-If you get into a minor car accident on your way to work or while running errands, you may feel like you don’t have time for the hassle and simply want to exchange information with the other motorist so that you can be on your way.
-If you fail to take certain steps following a collision, though, you may compromise your ability to recover compensation for some or all of the damages you sustained.
+If you get into a minor car accident on your way to work or while running errands, you may just want to exchange information with the other motorist and be on your way.
+When you fail to take certain steps following a collision, though, you compromise your ability to recover compensation for any damages you incurred.

 Collisions between passenger vehicles and commercial trucks are often devastating for the passenger vehicle occupants because 18-wheelers are so much heavier than cars, SUVs, and pickup trucks.
 It’s not uncommon for people involved in a collision with a big rig to sustain debilitating and even fatal injuries.